This article has been updated for 2021.

 Once done, it also asks you if you’ve found what you were looking for or not.
 If you answer in the negative, it will request you to rephrase your question and try again.
 On the other hand, if you answer in the positive, it will thank you and request you to share your feedback about the experience so that it can improve further.

 Kris is the chatbot that Singapore Airlines uses to answer customer queries related to flight bookings, flight status, lounge eligibility, check-in information, fare conditions, baggage allowance, and information related to COVID-19.
 It provides a powerful live chat experience.
-The chatbot does a great job of setting the expectations of users by letting them know that this is a beta bot and so, it might not be able to answer all questions just yet.
-It also tells you how you should interact with it - by picking topics from the list or by typing in a short and simple question.
+The chatbot does a great job of setting user expectations by letting you know how you should interact with it - by picking topics from the list or by typing in a short and simple question.